 Breaking the cycle of incarceration.
 Creating communities and reconnection to society.

 Old Skool Cafe provides the opportunity to transform the loop of incarceration and recidivism into healthy life loops.
 Youth come from jail, foster care or situations of abuse and neglect into a supportive environment.
-Youth create bonds at Old Skool Cafe and forms a foundation that will be there to support them through the ups and downs of their life long after they leave Old Skool Cafe.
+Youth create bonds at Old Skool Cafe and form a foundation that will be there to support them through the ups and downs of their life long after they leave Old Skool Cafe.

 As of 2014, the recidivism rate for youth at Old Skool Cafe is 10% in comparison to the national rate of 76% according to Bureau of Justice Statistics, which is significantly lower.